-PFS meets the needs of a unique and highly underserved population: high-risk, young (age 13 - 24) and low-income mothers and their children.
-High-risk factors, among others, include, a person who is or has: (1) teen parent, (2) parent with a mental illness, (3) mental illness, (4) victim of domestic violence, (5) homeless or having unstable housing, (6) low educational attainment, (7) low income, and (8) single parenthood.
-Program materials and home visiting topics are tailored to the specific needs of each family. while group topics are relevant to the general needs of the members.
+FSOP meets the needs of a unique and highly underserved population: high-risk, young (age 13-24) and low-income mothers and their children.
+Program materials and home visiting topics are tailored to the specific needs of each family, while group topics are relevant to the general needs of the members.
 Program staff members have the expertise to be able to communicate the learning content to parents at many different learning levels, as many of our mothers have learning disabilities of varying degrees.
-The PFS program contains a racial and ethnic profile that is more diverse than that reported in the Oak Park 2010 census.
-PFS mothers are 41% Black/African American, 14% Multi-racial, 18% Hispanic, 20% Caucasian/White, and 7% Asian, New Moms makes significant efforts to employ staff members that reflect the cultural make-up of the families involved in each program.
-Staff members at our Oak Park office alone represent Black/African American, Hispanic, multi-racial, white and LGBT families.
+The FSOP program contains a racial and ethnic profile that is more diverse than that reported in the Oak Park 2019 census.
+FSOP mothers are 54% Black/African American, 12% Multi-racial, 35% Hispanic, 32% Caucasian/White, and 2% Asian.
+New Moms makes significant efforts to employ staff members that reflect the cultural make-up of the families involved in each program.
+Staff members at our Oak Park office alone represent Black/African American, Hispanic, multi-racial, and white families.
 Additionally, one staff member has first-hand experience with teen parenting.
-The Parents as Teachers curriculum is evidence based for families from diverse cultures, while the Chicago Parent Program curriculum brings DVD scenarios that show a very diverse set of families in real life settings.
+The Parents as Teachers curriculum is evidence based for families from diverse cultures, while the Chicago Parent Program (CPP) curriculum brings DVD scenarios that show a very diverse set of families in real life settings.
 The CPP material was filmed using real families from the West and South sides of Chicago, and primarily Black and Hispanic families.
-Materials for the Chicago Parent program are available in both English and Spanish, as is the Parents as Teachers curriculum.
+Materials for the Chicago Parent Program are available in both English and Spanish, as is the Parents as Teachers curriculum.
 The environment at the Oak Park office is likewise reflective of the cultures of the families we serve.
 Reading material and the décor purposefully reflects a diverse array of family cultures and types.
-Our Oak Park office also serves families with economic diversity in programs outside the PFS program.
+Our Oak Park office also serves families with economic diversity in programs outside the FSOP program.